Lymphadenopathy is defined as lymph nodes that are abnormal in size, consistency or number.

 MEB declares that he has no competing interests.

 Dr Michael E. Bromberg would like to gratefully acknowledge Dr Efrat Dotan, a previous contributor to this topic.
-ED declares that she has no competing interests.

 PS declares that she has no competing interests.